raaaimund/raaaimund.github.io/_posts/2018-10-24-deploy-cert-manager-with-http-validation.md

 title:      Deploy cert-manager with http validation on your Kubernetes cluster
 date:       2018-10-24 20:00:00
 author:     Raimund Rittnauer
-summary:    How to deploy cert-manager with http validation on your Kubernetes cluster and issue certificates from letsencrypt.org
+description:    How to deploy cert-manager with http validation on your Kubernetes cluster and issue certificates from letsencrypt.org
 categories: tech
 thumbnail:  university
 comments: true